Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Abstract

 \section{Abstract}

-Dirac operators and Dirac cohomology for Lie superalgebras of Riemannian type, as introduced by Huang and Pand\v{z}i\'{c}, serve as a powerful framework for studying unitarizable supermodules.
-This paper explores the relationships among the Dirac operator, Dirac cohomology, and unitarizable supermodules specifically within the context of the basic classical Lie superalgebras of type $A(m\vert n)$.
-The first part examines the structural properties of Dirac cohomology and unitarizable supermodules, including how the Dirac operator captures unitarity, a Dirac inequality, and the uniqueness of the supermodule determined by its Dirac cohomology.
-Additionally, we calculate the Dirac cohomology for unitarizable simple supermodules.
-The second part focuses on applications: we give a novel characterization of unitarity, relate Dirac cohomology to nilpotent Lie superalgebra cohomology, derive a decomposition of formal characters, and introduce a Dirac index.
+Dirac operators and Dirac cohomology for Lie superalgebras of Riemannian type, introduced by Huang and Pand\v{z}i\'{c}, provide an effective tool for the study of unitarizable supermodules.
+In this article, we study these objects for Lie superalgebras of type $A$ and relate them systematically to unitarity.
+In the first part, we establish the basic structure of the theory in this setting.
+We relate unitarity to the Dirac operator, derive the corresponding Dirac inequality, and show that Dirac cohomology determines unitarizable supermodules.
+We also determine explicitly the Dirac cohomology of unitarizable simple supermodules.
+In the second part, we turn to applications.
+We obtain a new characterization of unitarity, establish a relation with Kostant's cohomology, derive a formula for formal characters, and introduce a Dirac index.